justcallmelarry/advent-of-code-2018/02/README.md

 What letters are common between the two correct box IDs?
 (In the example above, this is found by removing the differing character from either ID, producing fgij.)

-Your puzzle answer was fvstwblgqkhpuixdrnevmaycd.
+Your puzzle answer was `fvstwblgqkhpuixdrnevmaycd`.